Welcome to Bermuda!

 All work done in Bermuda, even for a British or US or Canadian or any-other-country firm, must be done either by a Bermudian individual, or if not Bermudian then someone on a Work Permit approved in advance by the Bermuda Government for a particular term.
 This will be the responsibility of the Bermuda client or Bermuda-based representative or contact to arrange.
 To avoid the severe problems that will certainly arise if this is not followed, all non-Bermudian firms or businesses or individuals must wait until the Work Permit is approved before they send anyone to Bermuda.
 Your Bermuda client, especially a law firm, will be aware of the procedure to apply, the fact that some Work Permits can take months to approve, who and what and where it covers and the process thereafter.

-If you and your spouse, as non-Bermudians, have more than two children, or you are single parent with more than two children, you will not generally be considered for private-sector employment - and probably not for public-sector employment either in Bermuda unless under very special circumstances deemed acceptable to the Bermuda Government.
+Children limitation.
+If you and your spouse, both as non-Bermudians, have more than two children, or you are single parent with more than two children, you will not generally be considered for private-sector employment - and probably not for public-sector employment either in Bermuda unless under very special circumstances deemed acceptable to the Bermuda Government.
 This makes sense for an island of only 21 square miles in total land area, with the third-highest population any per square mile or square kilometer.
 From the environmental point of view, there have to be some restraints.
 Further, since 2003 some work-permit holders - for example, waiters - are no longer allowed to bring in their spouse or any children.
 One of the Immigration Department's concerns is that a 2-children family of a newcomer brought in to do a job not in the highest of professional categories would use accommodation that should be available to working-class Bermudians.
-On an island already with probably the highest accommodation costs in the world for all classes of Bermudians - see Cost of Homes in Bermuda - Immigration has advised that further restrictions may apply to more newcomers.
+On an island already with probably the highest accommodation costs in the world for all classes of Bermudians, Bermuda Immigration has advised that further restrictions may apply to more newcomers.

 Importing workers from developing nations is difficult or impossible because of a requirement that the UK, US or Canada must first issue a transit visa, even after they are granted work permits by Bermuda Immigration.
 Without transit visas they cannot come.
 Neither the Governor nor Deputy Governor can help as issuing transit visas did not involve Government House and that they have no influence over it.
 The USA is also withholding transit visas for some workers bound for Bermuda.
 The US Immigration Department states that in order to get a transit visa via the USA applicants must demonstrate strong social, economic and/or family ties outside the United States.